Each year for Christmas I try to come up with a theme for the recipes I share during the month of December.

 Remove the mixture from the heat and let it cool completely.
 Once the mixture has cooled, mix in the vodka and the vanilla extract.
 (If you add the vodka while the mixture is hot, the heat can cause too much of the alcohol to evaporate away).
 Your final product will be a very rich and dark liquid.

-I’ve also got three easy cocktail ideas so you (or the person receiving the gift) can put the Kahlua to good use.
+I’ve also got three easy recipes for cocktails to make with Kahlua so you (or the person receiving the gift) can put the Kahlua to good use, as well as a printable tag that includes the recipes.